-- 1. Immediate help and support will be given to the victim - 2.
-The adult will listen carefully to the child's story and will make a written record of the incident# - 3.
-The adult will find out from witnesses and from the alleged 'bully' what happened, adding to the written record - 4.
-A meeting will be arranged between all children involved to help find a resolution to the problem - 5.
-Sanctions consistent with this behaviour policy will be enforced and behaviour monitored as appropriate - 6.
-Parents/carers of both the victim and the bully will be informed of the action taken and how the school is dealing with the issue.
+- 1. immediate help and support will be given to the victim - 2. the adult will listen carefully to his/her story and will make a written record of the incident# - 3. the adult will find out from bystanders and the alleged 'bully' what happened, adding to the written record - 4. a meeting will be arranged between all children involved to help find a resolution to the problem - 5. sanctions consistent with this behaviour policy will be enforced and behaviour monitored as appropriate - 6. parents/carers of both the victim and the bully will be informed of the action taken and how the school is dealing with the issue